Kapendev/parin/examples/README.md

 ## [Hello](hello.d)

-This example serves as a classic hello-world program, introducing the fundamental structure of a Popka program.
+This example serves as a classic hello-world program, introducing the fundamental structure of a Parin program.

 ## [Coins](coins.d)

-This example shows how to create a simple game with Popka.
+This example shows how to create a simple game with Parin.

 ## [Pong](pong.d)

-This example shows how to create a pong-like game with Popka.
+This example shows how to create a pong-like game with Parin.

 ## [Camera](camera.d)

-This example shows how to use the camera structure of Popka.
+This example shows how to use the camera structure of Parin.

 ## [Dialogue](dialogue.d)

-This example shows how to use the Popka dialogue system.
+This example shows how to use the Parin dialogue system.

 ## [Map](map.d)

-This example shows how to use the tile map structure of Popka.
+This example shows how to use the tile map structure of Parin.

 ## [Follower](follower.d)